-The history of NSW Jewry is relatively short compared to that of overseas communities, but it has many fascinating aspects.
-As a small community, it has struggled to maintain its Jewish identity and has emerged as one of the most vibrant of Jewish communities in the world today.
+The history of NSW Jewry has fascinating components.
+Although a small community, it has emerged as one of the most vibrant Jewish communities in the world.

-The position of Jews in Australian society has been rather different from that of Jews in other places.
-As historian W. D. Rubinstein has written, one of the most outstanding features has been the normalcy of Jewish life.
+The position of Jews in Australian society has been different to that of Jews elsewhere.
+As historian W D Rubinstein has written, one of the most outstanding features has been the normalcy of Jewish life in Australia.
 This normalcy can be traced as far back as 1788.
 It has been noted that there were at least eight, and perhaps as many as 14, Jewish petty criminals among the convict cargo on the First Fleet.
-Thus Jews were among the first whites to arrive in NSW and so have never been considered to be aliens to quite the same extent as elsewhere.
-Most of NSWs Jews prior to the end of the 19th century were either English-speaking convicts or migrants from Britain or their Australian-born descendants.
-This must certainly have added to the normalcy of their situation for, apart from religion, they passed in colonial society indistinguishable from the general population.
+Thus, Jews were among the first whites to arrive in NSW and so have never been considered to be “aliens” to the same extent as elsewhere.
+Most NSW Jews prior to the end of the 19th century were either English-speaking convicts or migrants from Britain or their Australian-born descendants.
+This added to the normalcy of their situation for, apart from religion, they were indistinguishable from the general population.
 Overall, the experience of Jews in NSW and across Australia has been inextricably bound up with that of all other whites.

 Of the Jewish convicts who arrived with the First Fleet, some, like Esther Abrahams, were to make important contributions to the colony.
 While a significant number of Jewish convicts arrived after 1788, organised Jewish life did not start until 1817 with the formation of a Jewish Burial Society in Sydney.